dutts/fishslice.net/README.md

-# scrapy
+# scrapy.net

-scrapy is a simple web scraper, built on .NET, docker and Selenium.
+scrapy.net is a simple web scraper api, built on .NET, docker and Selenium.